Cheap travel money tips

 The best travel money options

 Which type of travel money you should use mainly depends on your preferences as each has advantages and disadvantages.
-There are four main forms of payment to choose from:
+There are five main forms of payment to choose from:

 Option 1: Travel credit cards